mathie/mathie.github.io/_drafts/specifying-rails-controllers-with-rspec.markdown

 We've got a requirement to keep track of Widgets.
 Widgets are pretty simple
 things: they have a name, and they have a size in millimetres (you wouldn't want to get different sized widgets mixed up!).
-Our client, who manufactures these widgets, is looking for a simple web app where he can:
+Our client, who manufactures these widgets, is looking for a simple web app where she can:

 * list all widgets;